The Rick Stein affect has been great for North Cornwall the standard of restaurants is absolutely

 local produce, and some of the finest modern cooking in the country.
 You can also find tremendous value in the local pubs and villages in the area:

-The Old Inn at St Breward; The St Kew Inn at St Kew; The Maltsters at Chapel Amble, Port William at Trebarwith Strand
+The Old Inn at St Breward; The St Kew Inn at St Kew; The Maltsters at Chapel Amble, The Rising Sun at Altarnun, Port William at Trebarwith Strand

 and the Port Gaverne Inn to name just a few.

-There are also Michelin starred chefs working in Cornwall, Nathan Outlaw in
+There are also Michelin starred chefs working in Cornwall, Nathan Outlaw has several restaurants, there are two in Rock and a new one in Port Isaac, he is continually

 As well as eating out there are some great days out to be had involving